icon-project/icon-service/docs/governance_score_api.md

 ## isInBlackList

-* Returns True if SCORE is black list.
+* Returns True if SCORE is in the black list.

 ### Parameters